FAQs

 No.

-Our PR Plan does not guarantee coverage because it is a collaborative, ongoing PR service built around earning the right media opportunities over time.
+Our PR services do not guarantee coverage because they are collaborative, ongoing PR services built around earning the right media opportunities over time.

 No reputable PR agency can guarantee editorial coverage in specific publications because journalists ultimately decide what they publish.